 - Combine the pasta, herb mixture, chickpeas, and enough pasta cooking water to loosen the pasta.
 Reserve any remaining pasta cooking water.
 It can be used to reheat the pasta if necessary.

 The major nutritional difference between dried and canned chickpeas is their sodium content.
-Canned chickpeas can be high in sodium, where as dried chickpeas are essentially sodium-free.
+Canned chickpeas can be high in sodium, whereas dried chickpeas are essentially sodium-free.

 Always rinse and drain your canned chickpeas to remove some of the sodium.
 And consider purchasing low-sodium canned chickpeas.
-In addition to the added salt, they sometimes contain other sodium-containing ingredients —such as kombu seaweed, which helps you digest the oligosaccharides in chickpeas.
+In addition to the added salt, they sometimes contain other sodium-containing ingredients, such as kombu seaweed, which helps you digest the oligosaccharides in chickpeas.

-More Chickpea and Pasta Recipes:
+Chickpea Pasta Recipe

 Ingredients